 This relief applies to debt reduced through mortgage restructuring and mortgage debt forgiven in connection with a foreclosure.
-The provision recently was extended through 2025, and it allows up to $750,000 in forgiven debt to be excluded.
+The provision was extended through 2025, and it allows up to $750,000 in forgiven debt to be excluded.

-5. Deduction for mortgage insurance premiums
+5. Deduction for mortgage interest

 This break — and all that follow on this list — are what the IRS calls itemized deductions.
 That means you can take advantage of them only if you itemize your deductions as opposed to taking the standard deduction.